ADCI/vagrant-vm/cookbooks/redisio/README.md

 ============

 This cookbook builds redis from source, so it should work on any architecture for the supported distributions.
 Init scripts are installed into /etc/init.d/

-It depends on the ulimit cookbook: https://github.com/bmhatfield/chef-ulimit and the build-essentials cookbook: https://github.com/opscode-cookbooks/build-essential
+It depends on the ulimit cookbook: https://github.com/bmhatfield/chef-ulimit

 Platforms
 ---------